 ❗Attention: Although this hack is a good way to use peculiar email fonts, we do not recommend adding them.
 Here's why:

-- If you add an image, it may take longer to load the email.
+- If you add a lot of images, it may take longer to load the email.

 - Image may increase the size of the email, which may cause your email to land in the spam folder.